salesforcecli/plugin-org/messages/refresh.sandbox.md

 # description

 Refreshing a sandbox copies the metadata, and optionally data, from your source org to the refreshed sandbox org.
 You can optionally specify a definition file if you want to change the configuration of the refreshed sandbox, such as its license type or template ID.
+You can also use the --source-id or --source-sandbox-name flags to change the refreshed sandbox org's original source org to a new org; in this case, the refreshed sandbox org's metadata is updated with the new source org's metadata.

 You're not allowed to change the sandbox name when you refresh it with this command.
 If you want to change the sandbox name, first delete it with the "org delete sandbox" command.
 And then recreate it with the "org create sandbox" command and give it a new name.